redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 ## Preparing to search

 CRUD down, let's do some searching.
 In order to search, we need data to search over.
-Remember the `persons` folder with all the JSON documents and the `load-data.sh` shell script?
-It's time has arrived.
-Go into that folder and run that script:
+Remember that `persons` folder with all the JSON documents and the `load-data.sh` shell script?
+Its time has arrived.
+Go into that folder and run the script:

     cd persons
     ./load-data.sh